| To read Snake Strides and Shimmers In — Year 4723, click here.

 dinner.
 The mollusks were a culinary hit.
 Thereafter, snails

+became a regional favorite - and a treasured commodity.
 Remember to pace yourself during dinner and leave room for dessert.

 A main event of the evening is sharing moon cakes under the moonlight.